Dirak44/Los-Hermanos/README.md

 # Los-Hermanos
-That is a Powershell Project with my friend for the school
+That is a Powershell Project with my friend for the school.